Sriram8452/Django---ORM/README.md

 ## AIM
 To develop a Django application to store and retrieve data from a database using Object Relational Mapping(ORM).
+## DESIGN STEPS
+## STEP 1:
+create the django domain
+## STEP 2:
+then from the the django.db import the models and then from the django.contribute import the admin
+## STEP 3:
+then create your own model by defining the class and with the respective comments

 ## Entity Relationship Diagram